dat3Cph/material/flowJavaDD/javaDD/Java8DeepDive.md

 - Types of method references: static, instance, and constructor references.

-Method references in Java provide a concise way to refer to methods or constructors and use them as arguments for higher-order functions like those provided by the Stream API, functional interfaces, and more.
+Method references in Java provide a concise way to refer to methods or constructors and use them as arguments for higher-order functions like those provided by the Stream API.
 Here are examples of static, instance, and constructor method references:

 **1. Static Method Reference:**